koranke/object-verifier/README.md

 to verify the content of the deserialized object by populating another instance of the object with expected results and then using the Verify.that() method.

+Normally, a test might include a series of assertions for each member of an object.
+For example, the object under test includes 10 different members.
+In this case, a test would need to include 10 different assertions.
+When using this framework, the test only needs to make one assertion.
+Of course, it still needs to specify each of the 10 expected result values by assigning them to a companion "expected result" object.

 ## Usage
 While you can use the ObjectVerifier directly, it's preferable to use the custom Verify.that() method.